Executive Director - Scott Pearson

 Director of Communications – Theola Labbé-DeBose

-Theola Labbé-DeBose leads the Communications department, which is responsible for PCSB’s external communications, government relations and philanthropic relations strategy.
+Theola Labbé-DeBose leads the Communications department and serves as PCSB spokesperson (email firstname.lastname@example.org).
+The department has four responsibilities: government relations (local and federal); media relations; parent and community outreach and philanthropic relations.
 Her team also handles parent, school and community outreach and special events such as the annual DC Public Charter School Recruitment Expo.
 Before joining PCSB in May 2012, she spent more than a decade as a reporter at The Washington Post, where she was an award-winning international correspondent and wrote extensively about education reform and charter schools.
 She has also covered issues of crime, child welfare, social services and juvenile justice, and reported from Haiti – where her parents were born – and from Iraq.
 Her work in the Middle East garnered her recognition as the Emerging Journalist of the Year by the National Association of Black Journalists.
 Ms. Labbé-DeBose earned a Bachelor of Arts in Religion from Princeton University and a Master of Journalism degree from the University of California at Berkeley.

 FINANCE AND OPERATIONS DEPARTMENT

 Director of Finance and Operations – Lin Johnson III

 Lin Johnson III is responsible for PCSB procedures related to accounting, contracts and procurement, enrollment, human resources and office maintenance.
 In addition, areas of budgeting, accounting, financial reporting and fiscal planning.
 Previously, he served as a public finance associate at Standard & Poor’s Ratings Services where he focused on school districts with the Midwestern region.
 Mr. Johnson earned his bachelor’s degree from Reed College, a Master in Business Administration from MIT Sloan School of Management, a Master in Public Administration from Harvard Kennedy School of Government.